Skip to content

 The basic saw frame model (pictured above with the black handle) is generally around £12 depending on the supplier and size.
 These saw frames are useful for many projects, in fact my basic saw frame is still in use and one of my favourite tools.
 You can purchase larger saw frames which provide a larger depth for piercing bigger sheet metal.

 As you develop, you might discover more expensive saw frame models such as the Knew Concepts saw frames or Green Lion saw frames, these are good for those who pierce (cut out) metal frequently.
 These more expensive models boast a lighter weight saw frame (lighter on the wrists which is always good to avoid strain injuries) with arguably superior qualities such as better handling.
 I have tried the Knew Concepts saw frame and I am still very much attached to my trusty basic model.
+I adore the Green Lion frame for its balance and weight, however these are very expensive - they are a treat, not necessity.
+We have one at Workshop 925, but I haven't invested in one for my home workshop.

 You can buy a multi pack of saw blade sizes initially which contains one bundle of each size blade so that you can get used to the saw blade size you need for the thickness/gauge of metal you use regularly.
 These are available from many suppliers.
 You can then decide which size you use the most and wish to purchase more of.
 I like 6/0, 2/0, 2 and 4 personally for the majority of my projects.